 - Remedial action will be taken to restore La Sagesse critical environmental assets

 - Land was previously privately owned and was never included as a protected area

 Environmental Minister Simon Stiell has assured that the developers of the La Sagesse hotel project will undergo corrective measures to restore the area’s environmental assets, which were damaged while the site was being cleared as part of preparatory work.

 “All of the environmental damage that was caused as a consequence of this initial clearing will be addressed by the developer throughout the course of the project.
 So remedial action will be taken to restore those critical environmental assets,” Steill said during a post-cabinet briefing on Tuesday, 25 August 2020.

-During a recent townhall meeting on Wednesday, 12 August with residents in the parish and in the immediate community, Kamal Shehada of Range Development gave the assurance that the project will be built and operated in accordance with the laws of Grenada and there is no intention to restrict access to the beach nor destroy the pond that is nestled within the lands.
+During a recent townhall meeting on Wednesday, 12 August, with residents in the parish and the immediate community, Kamal Shehada of Range Development gave the assurance that the project will be built and operated in accordance with the laws of Grenada, and there is no intention to restrict access to the beach nor destroy the pond that is nestled within the lands.
 “I am not here to break the law,” said Shehada.
 “I come with an open heart, I come with an open mind, judge me on what I have done and will be doing.”

 Shehada said the intention is to develop the beach with a proper recreational facility that will include benches and changing areas.
 “We don’t own the beach; we will develop the beach.”

 The pond, which is part of the wetland in the area, will remain a major attraction for the ambience of the property.
 Shehada used the town hall session to apologise for the damages done to some of the mangroves as part of soil studies.

 He said that the wrong will be corrected by replanting of trees and mangroves.
 “We will be planting more than 8,000 trees, and nurseries are already taking care of the mangrove and other plants,” he said while calling on residents in the community and the parish of St David to work together.